geneontology/neo/README.md

 have the desired semantics of "any product of gene X".
 To help, we:

  * ensure that the gene ID is present as a synonym in the corresponding protein class, to facilitate accurate selection
- * allow MODs control over what protein IDs are used via there GPI files.
+ * allow MODs control over what protein IDs are used via their GPI files.
 Thus if a MOD uses their own MOD protein IDs, these can be used.
 Alternatively the MOD can choose UniProt or PRO

 At some stage we will switch out existing gene IDs for designated protein IDs.